The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Reactivity

 \subsubsection{Charge Diversification}

-To maximize chemical diversity, one third of all structures undergo hydrogenation while another third undergoes dehydrogenation to introduce net charge in the system before the AFIR calculation.
+To maximize chemical diversity, one third of all structures undergo protonation while another third undergoes deprotonation to introduce net charge in the system before the AFIR calculation.
 SMILES arbitrary target specifications (SMARTS) are employed for RDKit substructure matching to identify a subset of functional groups, illustrated in Figure \ref{fig:charged_afir}, present in the system that can undergo these transformations.
-For each polymer system, all substructure matches corresponding to the available functional groups for a given transformation (hydrogenation or dehydrogenation) are first enumerated.
+For each polymer system, all substructure matches corresponding to the available functional groups for a given transformation (protonation or deprotonation) are first enumerated.
 Only substructure matches that overlap with the reactive region surrounding the bond selected for dissociation (i.e., within 5 Å of the bond atoms) are eligible for selection.
 A functional group match from the eligible list is then randomly selected to undergo transformation.
 The following distinct steps are taken for a given transformation:

-\textbf{Hydrogenation:} The position of the new hydrogen atom (H) is computed based on the position and connectivity of the heavy atom to which it will be bonded.
+\textbf{Protonation:} The position of the new hydrogen atom (H) is computed based on the position and connectivity of the heavy atom to which it will be bonded.
 A geometric heuristic is applied to place the hydrogen with a bond length of 1.01 Å in a direction according to the heavy atom's number of neighbors ($N$): \begin{itemize} \item $N=3$, H is placed along the normal to the plane defined by the three neighbor atoms, oriented away from the nearest neighbor to avoid poor placement. \item $N=2$, H is positioned opposite the bisector of the two neighboring bond vectors. \item $N=1$, H is placed opposite to the existing bonded neighbor. \end{itemize} If the generated position of the new hydrogen atom does not fall within 0.5 Å of other atoms, the transformation is applied to the system.
-If there is overlap, hydrogenation is attempted four more times.
-After successful hydrogenation, the net charge of the polymer is adjusted accordingly.
+If there is overlap, protonation is attempted four more times.
+After successful protonation, the net charge of the polymer is adjusted accordingly.